ipritom/ipritom.github.io/README.md

 # ipritom.github.io
-This is a github.io page
+This is my personal github.io page